CarlosLeyvaAyala/wardrobe-malfunction/README.md

 ### Mundane actions

 Some everyday actions may trigger wardrobe malfunctions on NPCs.\
-Theoretically, they can work on the player too, if you use a mod that lets you do those kind of actions.
+They work on the player too, but some of them are only available for your Player Character if you use a mod that lets you use some of the animations that are listed below.

+- Using crafting furniture in general (alchemy, enchanting, smithing stations).
+- Sitting at chairs.
 - Browsing items at a stall.
-- Sitting at chairs.
-- Using crafting furniture in general (alchemy, enchanting, smithing stations).
-- Leaning on walls.
+- Going to sleep.

+As you can see, aside of going to sleep, most of these require the `Actor` to bend over.

 ## Configurable